ghostmaster-ai/Multicore-Video-Processing/README.md

 cam=cv2.VideoCapture( <directory of videofile> )

 All the videos in the foldder are essentially the same video in different lengths and reolutions.
 Using these on these alorithms give consistant results.

+Consult the ppt and report for motivations and results